UMMS-Biocore/dolphin/docs/dolphin-tools/quickstart.rst

 	MASTER=
 	AMAZON=

 Make sure you fill in the values for each of these variables with your desired passphrases.

+These variables are used for specific passcodes to encrypt and decrypt valuable information that you would want to protect.

 Workflow file
 =============